Shree2706/Sentiment-Analysis-using-Natural-Lanuage-Processing/README.md

 # Sentiment-Analysis-using-Natural-Lanuage-Processing
-It is a NLP based project, which is built to analyze the sentiment of the product review, weather it is positive, negative or neutral
+It is a NLP based project, which is built to analyze the sentiment of the product review, weather it is positive, negative or neutral.

+In this project,